 If a file contains more than one bookmark, you may use F2 to navigate to the next bookmark in the file.
 To navigate between bookmarks in multiple files, use the bookmark window.
-The bookmark window contains a list of all of your bookmarks key CTRL+I.
+The bookmark window contains a list of all of your bookmarks.